Chanel West Coast Stuns In Short Dress & Bright Orange Sneakers

 Chanel West Coast put on another sexy display for her army of Instagram followers, modeling a dress from retailer Fashion Nova.
-The rapper has been showing off her enviable figure in a variety of revealing looks in recent days.
-As an ambassador for the popular online retailer, West Coast has a lot of sexy clothing from Fashion Nova in her wardrobe.
+The rapper has been showing off her enviable figure in a variety of looks in recent days.
+As an ambassador for the popular online retailer, she has a lot of clothing from Fashion Nova in her wardrobe.

-In the latest upload on her page, the Ridiculousness star appeared outside in the sun.
-West Coast looked like she was in her element, posing on a large rock.
-There were several palm trees at her back, and she appeared to be somewhere near her home in Los Angeles, even though she did not accurately tag her location.
+In the latest upload on her page, West Coast appeared outside in the sun.
+She looked like she was in her element, posing on a large rock.
+There were several palm trees at her back, and she appeared to be somewhere near her home in Los Angeles, even though she did not tag her location.
 The model arched her back in the shot, exposing her lean legs for the camera.
-She mentioned to fans that she needed a suntan, and her legs looked a shade lighter than her standard color.
+She mentioned to fans that she needed a suntan, and her legs appeared a shade lighter than her standard color.

 West Coast sizzled in an oversized sweater dress that hit high on her thigh.
 The beauty parted her hair in the middle, letting her luscious locks fall all the way down to her chest.
-The 32-year-old looked up slightly in the shot, revealing her gorgeous application of makeup.
+The 31-year-old looked up slightly in the shot, revealing her application of makeup.
 She matched her eyeshadow to the dress and added volume to her lashes with a thick layer of mascara.
-The cutie wore a pink blush to her round cheeks while her clear lipgloss showed off her plump lips.
+The Ridiculousness star wore a pink blush to her round cheeks while her clear lipgloss showed off her plump lips.

-The beauty completed her outfit with a pair of bright orange sneakers with matching laces.
-She told her fans that she needed to get some fresh air, seeming to refer to the cabin fever that most of us are experiencing during the COVID-19 pandemic.
-The April 2 update has been an instant hit, earning over 17,000 likes and well over 300 comments in just moments after going live.
-Many fans told her that her body looked perfect, even without a tan, while others thanked her for giving them something to look forward to.
+West Coast completed her outfit with a pair of bright orange sneakers with matching laces.

+In the caption, the rapper told her fans that she needed to get some fresh air, seemingly referring to the cabin fever that many people are experiencing during the COVID-19 pandemic.

+The April 2 update has been an instant hit, earning over 17,000 likes and well over 300 comments just moments after going live.
+Many fans informed West Coast that her body looked great even without a tan, while others thanked her for giving them something to look forward to.

-“And I was told that the perfect woman didn’t exist,” one of the rapper’s fans wrote, adding a smiley face emoji.
+“And I was told that the perfect woman didn’t exist,” one follower wrote, adding a smiley face emoji.

 “You look beautiful as always!!
 You’re perfect, love your outfit,” a second fan raved.